 \item For $\mu\in\pb(E)$ and $x,y\in E$, the \textbf{acceptance ratio} is defined by:

-This quantity expresses the relative appeals of the transition $x\rightarrow y$ for the ``model'' density $\Theta_\mu(\dd y|x)$ and the ground truth target $\pi(\dd y)$.
+This quantity expresses the relative appeals of the transition $x\rightarrow y$ for the ``model'' density $\Theta_\mu(\dd y|x)$ and the ground truth target $\pi(\dd y)$, as in classical Metropolis-Hastings methods.
+Noticeably the denominator is never null because of the non-vanishing assumption on $\Theta$.
 Crucially, it can be computed even when the law of $\pi$ is only known up to a multiplicative constant and allows our method to account for mis-matches between the proposal $\Theta$ and the distribution to sample $\pi$.
 Note that in practice, for the sake of numerical stability, the acceptance ratio is often manipulated through its logarithm:

+In the following, we will assume that $\pi$ is bounded away from zero so that the acceptance ratio is always well-defined.

 \item The \textbf{acceptance function} is a non-decreasing Lipschitz map of the form $h:[0,+\infty)\to~[0,1]$ which satisfies